mlflow/mlflow-export-import/README.md

 ## Common options details

 `notebook-formats` - If exporting a Databricks experiment, the run's notebook (latest revision, not the revision associated with the run) can be saved in the specified formats (comma-delimited argument).
-Each format is saved as `notebook.{format}`.
+Each format is saved in the notebooks folder of the run's artifact root directory as `notebook.{format}`.
 Supported formats are  SOURCE, HTML, JUPYTER and DBC.
 See Databricks [Export Format](https://docs.databricks.com/dev-tools/api/latest/workspace.html#notebookexportformat) documentation.

 `use-src-user-id` -  Set the destination user ID to the source user ID.
 Source user ID is ignored when importing into Databricks since the user is automatically picked up from your Databricks access token.